VictoriaMetrics/VictoriaMetrics/README.md

 2. Run `make victoria-metrics-prod` from the root folder of the repository.
    It will build `victoria-metrics-prod` binary and put it into the `bin` folder.

+#### ARM build

+1. [Install Go](https://golang.org/doc/install).
+The minimum supported version is Go 1.12.
+2. Run `make victoria-metrics-arm` or `make victoria-metrics-arm64` from the root folder of the repository.
+   It will build `victoria-metrics-arm` or `victoria-metrics-arm64` binary respectively and put it into the `bin` folder.

+#### Pure Go (CGO_ENABLED=0)

+1. [Install Go](https://golang.org/doc/install).
+The minimum supported version is Go 1.12.
+2. Run `make victoria-metrics-pure` from the root folder of the repository.
+   It will build `victoria-metrica-pure` binary and put it into the `bin` folder.

 #### Building docker images

 Run `make package-victoria-metrics`.
 It will build `victoriametrics/victoria-metrics:<PKG_TAG>` docker image locally.